Kernix13/javascript-cheat-sheet/README.md

 - It's also best to use bracket notation when a variable name is substituted for a key name, especially if the name may contain multiple words
 - Use dot or bracket notation to update a property
 - Testing objects for properties: use the `.hasOwnProperty(propName)` method of objects to determine if that object has the given property
-- The sub-properties of objects can be accessed by chaining together the dot or bracket notation
+- Sub-properties of objects can be accessed by chaining together the dot or bracket notation
 - `Object.prototype.toString()`:	Returns a string representation of the object.
 - `Object.prototype.valueOf()`:	Returns the primitive value of the specified object.
 - `Object.prototype.hasOwnProperty()`:	Returns a boolean indicating whether an object contains the specified property as a direct property of that object _and not inherited through the prototype chain_.